remp2020/remp/Mailer/README.md

     // one of the following is required
     "list_id": 14, // Integer; ID of the newsletter list you're subscribing the user to "list_code": "alerts", // String; code of the newsletter list you're subscribing the user to

+    // optional
+    "variant_id": 1, // Integer;  ID of newsletter variant to unsubscribe

     // optional UTM parameters for tracking "what" made the user unsubscribe "utm_params": { // Object; optional UTM parameters for pairing which email caused the user to unsubscribe.
 UTM params are generated into the email links automatically.